gpenverne/putio-mount/README.md

 ## Retrieving a token
 1) Go to https://put.io/oauth/apps/new , create an app (fill something in all fields, it does not matter)
 2) Go to https://put.io/oauth/apps , and click on the "key" icon, next to your app name
 3) Last field contains your token.
-Paste it in the /home/YOUR-USERNAME/.putio-token, instead of "YOUR_TOKEN_HERER"
+Paste it in the /home/YOUR-USERNAME/.putio-token, instead of "YOUR_TOKEN_HERE"

 ## Installation
 ```bash